How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 minutes of reading

-Send valuable parcels with Claisy
+Ship valuable packages with Claisy

-High-end medical prostheses, precision instruments, contemporary works of art, exceptional jewelry, scientific equipment...
-Shipping goods from €8,000 to €100,000 in Europe is not something you can improvise.
-A professional approach differentiates successful delivery from costly loss.
+High-end medical prostheses, precision instruments, contemporary artworks, drones, exceptional jewelry, watches, scientific equipment, prototypes...
+Shipping goods worth more than €8,000 or £6,000 in Europe cannot be improvised.
+A professional approach makes the difference between a successful delivery and a costly disaster.

-Phase 1: Risk assessment & classification
+Phase 1: Risk Assessment & Classification

 The European Risk Matrix

-Geographic risk
+Geographic Risk

-• Zone A (France, Germany, Netherlands): Mature logistics networks, 0.8% claims ratio
+• Zone A (France, Germany, Netherlands): Mature logistics networks, 0.8% claims

 • Zone B (Spain, Italy, Belgium): Solid infrastructure, 1.4% claims ratio

-Product risk
+Product Risk

 Mandatory Preliminary Documentation